Ansouis one of Les Plus Beaux Villages in Provence

 Make sure to Visit

 Église Saint-Martin d’Ansouis, dating from the 12th century, this medieval church has a commanding position at the top of the village.
-The austere exterior does not give any clues to the light-filled interior.
+Unfortunately, the austere exterior does not give any clues to the light-filled interior.

 Where to Eat